bookchiq/obsidian-tasks/docsv2/advanced/styling.md

 ## Limitations of styling

+- The CSS classes and data attributes described here are **not available for markdown in Source and Live Preview modes**.
+- Specifically. the CSS classes described here are applied to:
+  - Reading mode,
+  - Tasks query blocks in Reading and Live Preview modes.
-- It is not currently possible for styles to access any automatic scheduled date that is created if the [[getting-started/use-filename-as-default-date|Use Filename as Default Date]]  option is enabled.
+- Styles **cannot access any automatic scheduled date** that is created if the [[getting-started/use-filename-as-default-date|Use Filename as Default Date]]  option is enabled.

 ## More Classes